alukach/alukach.github.io/markdown-resume-generator/source/alukach.md

 ### Skills {#skills}

 * Back-End Development
-  : Experience with MVC architecture, designing and developing data models, views, and supporting rest APIs.
+  : Experience with MVC architecture, designing and developing data models, views, and supporting RESTful APIs.

 * Front-End Development
   : Strong background in HTML, CSS, Javascript.
 Capable of working with a wide array of modern libraries.